feb 2014

 Marriage had brought me to Andheri and a cosmopolitan neighborhood - Muslim, Christian, Malayalam speaking families, Punjabis and then a few Maharashtirans.

-other functions celebrated in the building.
+We would all meet at a haldi kunkoo or at the New Year's eve party and other functions celebrated in the building.
 The ice breaking conversation amongst the senior ladies would usually be "aaj kya banaaya lunch mein... kaay swayampaak." .
 "Rajma, chole, chowmein.... would be the usual answers.. and then one day I heard a neighbour say, " kaahi naahi ho, aaz Baazaar kela. "

 A wide smile spread across my face ...
 "Why are you so excited ", they asked..."you don't even eat fish"